ateak/So_Long/README.md

 How to play?

 You need to compile all source files with make or make bonus.
-To launch the game, execute ./so_long or ./so_long_bonus with a map as an argument.
+To launch the game execute ./so_long or ./so_long_bonus with a map as an argument.
 You can use maps from map folder or create your own one.

 More detailed information can be obtained from the applied subject.